On the Beilinson fiber square: The Beilinson fiber square

 of spectra with $S^1$-action.
 Both vertical maps are quasi-isogenies, so that we get the desired quasi-isogeny between the first two terms of the statement by taking $S^1$-orbits.
 The term $\HH(R/p)$ is quasi-isogenous to $0$, so that we get the last quasi-isogeny too.
 If $R$ is $p$-torsion free, the fibers of the left and right vertical maps are in degrees $\geq 2p-3$ and $\geq 2p-2$, respectively, so the last assertion follows too. \end{proof}

 Corollary~{\hyperref[quasiisogenythmB]{B}} follows by combining Theorem \ref{CMMthm} with Theorem \ref{thm_a_text}.
-In particular, we have an isomorphism $\K_*(R, (p);\ZZ_p) \iso \HC_{*-1}(R, (p);\ZZ_p)$ for $\ast \leq 2p-5$, for $R$ commutative and $p$-torsion free.
+In particular, we have an isomorphism $\K_*(R, (p);\ZZ_p) \iso \HC_{*-1}(R, (p);\ZZ_p)$ for $\ast \leq 2p-5$, for $R$ commutative, $p$-torsion free, and henselian along $(p)$.
 Note also that with the same proof, we can deduce the following variant of Theorem \ref{thm_a_text} for arbitrary connective $\mathbb{Z}$-algebra ring spectra (also known as $\ZZ$-linear dgas).

 \begin{proposition} If $R$ is a connective $\ZZ$-algebra spectrum, then the fiber of $\TC(R;\ZZ_p) \to \TC(R \otimes_\ZZ \FF_p; \ZZ_p)$ is quasi-isogenous to $\Sigma \HC(R; \mathbb{Z}_p)$ and after $(2p-5)$-truncation equivalent to the fiber of